 Call your primary care provider, health team, or 811 to speak with a registered nurse.
 811 has information on 500+ health topics.

 Stress can increase your risk of having a heart attack or stroke.
 Prolonged stress can result in increased blood pressure, and can also increase the levels of sugar and unhealthy fats in the blood.
 Stress management is an important part of taking care of heart disease.

 Know your signs and symptoms of stress and how you react to it.

-Do recognize when you feel stressed and have learned to slow down to improve your self-care?
+Do you recognize when you feel stressed?
+Have you learned to slow down to improve your self-care?

 For more information on stress and other aspects of mental wellness: